junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Sam spares him a glare, "Not funny, Dean!
 And not the time!"

-"Right," Dean tightens the grip on the pistol, counting the number of bullets he has left in the heart, "a little low on ammo here, any idea?"
+"Right," Dean tightens the grip on the pistol, silently counting the number of bullets he has left, "a little low on ammo here, any idea?"

 Sam shares a look with him while nodding at the exit door.
 Dean gives him a thumb up, finger drawing a circle and then pointing at himself.
 Sam nods in understanding.